What are all the different types of yogurt?

-10 Types of Yogurt You Can Find At The Grocery Store
+10 Different Types of Yogurt You Can Find At The Grocery Store

 1. Original Yogurt

 This is the standby yogurt, the kind most people are familiar with.
 Some common brands include Yoplait, Stonyfield, Dannon and most stores have their own generic brand.
 An 8-oz portion is chock full of calcium, vitamin D, and even some protein.
 They also come in various flavors and include lowfat, fat-free and sugar-free options for those with dietary restrictions.

 2. Probiotic Yogurt

 Probiotics are live and active cultures that help with the fermentation of yogurt.
 They are also beneficial to you gastrointestinal health.
 While most yogurts do have probiotics and any yogurt that states live and actives cultures are good for your health, some brands like Activia develop specific kinds of cultures.